Definition

 What is a unified computing system (UCS)?

 UCS products are designed and configured to work together effectively.
-The goal of a UCS product line is to simplify the number of devices that need to be connected, configured, cooled and secured to provide administrators with the ability to manage everything through a single graphical interface.
+The goal of a UCS product line is to simplify the number of devices that need to be connected, configured, cooled and secured, enabling administrators to manage everything through a single graphical interface.

-Similar offerings to Cisco UCS include Hewlett Packard Enterprise Synergy, Sun Modular Datacenter S20 and Juniper.
+Similar offerings to Cisco UCS include Hewlett Packard Enterprise Synergy and Dell VxRail.

 Continue Reading About unified computing system (UCS)